CLPU/Devices-Detectors-Components-Library/README.md

 All other categories can and should still be edited/commented, but the list above would definitely need work if those devices/items will be included.

+The `.odt` file format is used, to avoid problems with the underlaying `.zip` one may use [ReZipDoc](https://github.com/hoijui/ReZipDoc).

 ## Contributors
 Matthew Schwab <matthew.schwab@uni-jena.de>